dennisawj/HangmanJS/README.md

-# hangmanJS
+# HangmanJS
-A project hangman created in mainly JavaScript
+A project Hangman created in mainly JavaScript